Gavriil1/CI_PP4_TD/README.md

 <hr>

 ### User Goals

-- To create a table booking
+- Create/Update/Delete tasks.
-- To be able to view edit and cancel bookings
+- Be able to see all tasks in one place.
-- To view menus, a blog and contact info
+- Have access to the manual of the application.
+- Read the list of self-development books.

 ### Site Owner Goals

-- To provide a solution to allow users to book a table online
+- To provide a solution to allow users to organize to-do tasks.
-- To attract more business with a well crafted site
-- Provide a modern application with an easy navigation
+- Create an intuitive and easy-to-use application to attract more customers.
-- Fully responsive and accessible
+- Develop a fully responsive and accessible website.

 <hr>